How Stock Chart Helps You in Your Analysis?

 - Exchange of share happens here, form strong hand to weak hand.
 As a big broker, investor, institution books profit.

-- After this phase over decline in the share price occur.
+- After this phase over the decline in the share price occurs.

 - It occurs after the price breaks the low of the distribution phase.